 It’s 2021, but we’re still dealing with the effects from 2020.
 In-person events are a non-starter and digital is still ruling lives inside and outside of work.
-As marketers plan their first quarter of the new year, they’re asking themselves a familiar question:
+As marketers are left asking themselves a familiar question:

 “How can I create impact and do more with limited resources?”

 To drive revenue and growth in 2021, marketers need to be faster, flexible, and iterative.
 Marketers need to be agile.

 Here are our top five tips for for building agile marketing plans:

 - Plan with the expectation things will change